bortok/ixia-c-one/readme.md

     vi const.go

     # Modify contents of test contents for L2 forwarding test with DUT acting as a switch if needed
-    # and not the name of Test* function.
+    # and note the name of Test* function.
     vi l2_traffic_test.go
     # Run the test using the name noted above.
     go test -run=TestL2Traffic -v | tee out.log